Red Hat Update Infrastructure Life Cycle

 - Red Hat can address catastrophic issues with significant business impact for the customer through a hotfix as a temporary measure while the bug-fix errata is being created.

 Additional enhancements will be provided at the discretion of Red Hat via product releases.
 All available and qualified errata will be applied to the products via errata advisories or on an as-needed basis for required for Security-level errata.
-Updated ISO images will only be provided during the Production 1 phase.
+Updated ISO images will only be provided during the Full Support phase.

 Qualified security errata of Critical or Important impact (refer to the Issue Severity Classification for a definition) may be released independently of minor releases.
-Urgent-priority bug-fix errata may be released during the Production 2 phase at Red Hat's discretion.
+Urgent-priority bug-fix errata may be released during the Maintenance Support phase at Red Hat's discretion.

 Red Hat Update Infrastructure is a content management platform for other supported Red Hat products.
 Client systems that have extended beyond their individual support life cycles will not be supported.
 Customers are advised to migrate away from unsupported client platforms promptly.